Rival89/quietenable/README.md

 ## MCP Tools

-Grok CLI supports MCP (Model Context Protocol) servers, allowing you to extend the AI assistant with additional tools and capabilities.
+QuietEnable supports MCP (Model Context Protocol) servers, allowing you to extend the AI assistant with additional tools and capabilities.

 ### Adding MCP Tools